Adaptive Greedy Frame Selection for Long Video Understanding: Method

 \subsection{Overview and problem setup}

-Given a long video $\mathcal{V}$ and a question $q$, VLM inference is often bottlenecked by the number of input frames (and thus visual tokens).
-Our goal is to select a subset of $K$ frames that is (i) \emph{relevant} to $q$ and (ii) \emph{representative} in semantic space, so the subset avoids near-duplicates and covers temporally distant events.
+Given a long video $\mathcal{V}$ and a question $q$, VLM inference is often bottlenecked by the number of input frames and visual tokens.
+Our goal is to select a subset of $K$ frames that preserves two complementary properties: question relevance and semantic representativeness.
+Relevance encourages the selected frames to contain answer-specific evidence, while representativeness discourages redundant near-duplicates and encourages coverage of the video's major semantic events.

-Concretely, we (1) construct a bounded 1~FPS candidate pool with exact timestamp alignment, (2) embed candidates in two complementary spaces (query relevance vs.\ semantic coverage), and (3) maximize a relevance+coverage objective via a greedy algorithm with a standard approximation guarantee.
+We formulate frame selection as query-aware subset selection under a cardinality constraint.
+Specifically, we construct a bounded 1~FPS candidate pool, embed candidates in two complementary spaces for relevance and coverage, and optimize a relevance--coverage set function using greedy maximization.
+The coverage term is averaged over the candidate pool size so that its magnitude is less sensitive to the number of candidate frames.
+The resulting objective is monotone submodular, which gives the standard $(1-1/e)$ approximation guarantee for the proposed surrogate objective.